 With couples now at home and spending more time browsing online, it’s the perfect time to maximise the impact of your content and keep engagement levels with your venue high.

 With the ever-evolving COVID-19 situation not only providing enhanced opportunities to connect with your audience, but also demanding a more considered and sensitive approach, the Bridebook team have put together a 3-part series of articles with our top tips on content creation during this time.
-While part 1 covered what type of content you should be creating, and part 2 gave advice on where you should share it, here in part 3 we look at how to build and implement your overall strategy.
+While part 1 covered you should be creating, and part 2 gave advice on , here in part 3 we look at how to build and implement your overall strategy.

 Every time you start a new piece of content think ‘who is this for?’ – put yourself in their shoes and adapt your style accordingly.
 The tone and language throughout should reflect how you would communicate the message in person.

 Your audience should also inform which channel you choose to share each piece of content on.
 Important updates are most likely best shared directly in email, social media might be the best channel for inspiring potential prospects and collaborations could be a great opportunity to share advice and establish yourself as an industry expert.

 We hope these tips, along with part 1 & part 2, provide guidance for how to approach your content strategy over the coming weeks.
 For more business advice we’ve collated all of our COVID-19 resources for wedding professionals to help you easily find the support you need.
 If you have any questions at all or need any help then please do reach out to anyone in the Bridebook team.
 You can also join the UK Wedding Venue Slack group to chat with others who are in the same boat, and if you have any thoughts or tips yourself then please do share – we are in this together!